 The Rural Touring Dance Initiative (RTDI) is a national project that supports dance artists & rural promoters to make great dance performance events happen in rural spaces.
-It was launched in 2015 and was made successful by using established rural touring schemes.
+It was launched in 2015 and was made successful by working with established rural touring schemes.

 The Take Art Effect